-The most common cause of VT is ischemic disease, often after an MI.
-Scar formation via surgery or infiltrative cardiomyopathy due to systemic inflammatory diseases such as sarcoidosis, amyloidosis, and hemochromatosis also increase the risk to VT.
+Ischemic disease is the most common cause of VT, often after an MI.
+The risk of VT is also increased by scar formation via surgery or infiltrative cardiomyopathies due to systemic inflammatory diseases, such as sarcoidosis, amyloidosis, and hemochromatosis.

-Coronary artery disease is a major risk factor for VF, and extensive coronary artery occlusion is the most common pathologic finding.
-Restoring coronary artery flow has demonstrated a reduced risk for VF.
+Coronary artery disease is a major risk factor for VF, and extensive coronary artery occlusion is the most common pathological finding.
+Restoring coronary artery flow reduces the risk of VF.

-Dilated cardiomyopathy increases the risk for FV.
+Dilated cardiomyopathy increases the risk of VF.
 It is the most common type of non-ischemic cardiomyopathy and is associated with ventricular remodeling and an increased ventricular volume.
-Hypertrophic cardiomyopathy is frequently a genetic disorder (autosomal dominant) and also increases the risk of FV.
+Hypertrophic cardiomyopathy is frequently a genetic disorder (autosomal dominant) and also increases the risk of VF.

 Some patients have a naturally long QT interval.
 The QT interval is measured on an EKG strip from the start of the Q wave to the end of the T wave and represents the depolarization and repolarization of the ventricles of the heart.